 storage cost to that application?

 Other kinds of software.
-You might have network management
+You might have network management software in

 place, network monitoring, security software.
 Things that reside on the